aligent/aws-cdk-waf-stack/README.md

 7. Update `bin/waf.ts` if needed, e.g. additional environments or stack name changes.

-8. Run `npm install` and update `cdk.json`
+8. Run `npm install` and update `cdk.json`:

     - `app`: replace `<project_name.ts>` with `waf.ts`.
     - `context`: add `"@aws-cdk/core:newStyleStackSynthesis": true`

 9. Rebuild `cdk.context.json` (not needed in this project/stack)

 10. Test by running `npx cdk synth` and `npx cdk ls`.
 For further testing and customisation, refer to the **Local development** section below.
+By now you are going to see two stacks per each environment; one for Pipeline deployment, the other for direct deployment.
+See Step 12 down below.

 11. Push the code to the relevant branch

-12. Deploy the stack, e.g. `npx cdk deploy <target-WAF-environment> --profile <ToolsAccountProfile>` to create the CodePipeline, followed by TargetAccount WAF resource creation
+12. Deploy the stack, e.g. `npx cdk deploy <target-WAF-environment> --profile <ToolsAccountProfile>` to create the CodePipeline, followed by TargetAccount WAF resource creation.

+    If you don't need a pipeline/cross-account deployment, deploy `<target-WAF-environment>/<target-WAF-environment>/stack` directly to the target account by `npx cdk deploy <StackName> --profile <TargetAccountProfile>`

 ## Monitor and activate
 By default, WebACL this stack creates will work in COUNT mode to begin with.After a certain period of monitoring under real traffic and load, apply necessary changes, e.g. IP allow_list or rate limit, to avoid service interruptions before switching to BLOCK mode.